 Use concise language that captures the essence and feel of the topic.
-News in English is often more colourful or lively in its use of language, as compared to Finnish-language news.
+News in English is often more colourful or lively in its use of language than Finnish-language news is.

-In the main text, avoid using the same formulations used in the headline and subhead.
+Avoid using the same formulations in the main text as in the headline and subhead.

 Avoid all details that impede readers’ progression through the text; too many specifics make the text hard to read.
 If you want to include more details, use a fact box at the end of the article.

 Remember that news pieces cover what Aalto University, our personnel or students have done.
 That said, news articles are publicly available and, with the exception of in quotes, should not use ‘we’ or only first names.

 Refer to specific schools, departments or research groups in the contact information or a fact box at the end instead of within the main text.

 News stories are always based on facts, so ensure that everything is correct prior to publication.
 Explain and support any strong opinions or claims made.
 Double-check that all names and numbers are written correctly.

 As needed, divide sections of a news article with short, informative headings of a maximum of 5-6 words.
 Press releases in English do not require headings but they can be used.